FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 Incorporating these symbols into a modern, integrative context such as **Integral Theory** reclaims their true meanings, encouraging a worldview that values the integration of all perspectives and the realization of higher potential.

+### **The Green Man**
+The Green Man is often associated with the verdant face of nature, representing the cycle of life, death, and rebirth.
+It is a symbol that was likely imported from India and Nepal.
+There he appears in two distinctive forms: as a simple foliate head, similar to those seen in European representations, and as a "spewing" or "uttering" head, where stylized foliage emerges from his mouth.
+In the latter form, this figure is sometimes identified with the Hindu symbol Kirtimukha, also known as "The Face of Glory."
+Kirtimukha serves as an apotropaic figure, similar to the Gorgon, warding off evil influences and wrongdoers, particularly at temples, where he protects sacred spaces from harm.
+Another Hindu deity, Chhepi, also embodies the Green Man archetype, positioned as a guardian who wards off malevolent forces from the entrances of temples.
+In regions like the Apo Kayan area of Borneo, he is depicted with elaborate wreaths of leaves and branches emerging from his head, often revered as a Guardian of the Forest.
+Here, he serves as a protector of the natural world and a symbol of prosperity and fortune.